mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 #### Types
 This controls the type of reflection on the surface.
 See Advanced [Type](material-type-advanced#type) topic for more details.

-{% include_relative snippets/snippet-material-advanced-editor.md %} Use the Advanced Editor to overwrite the pre-sets on this material.
+{% include_relative snippets/snippet-material-advanced-editor.md %} Use the Advanced Editor to overwrite the presets on this material.
 Note: This is a complex material that uses many overlaid textures set with various defaults.
-Using the using the advanced editor will not keep all the properties in sync.
+Using the advanced editor will not keep all the properties in sync.

 ## Advanced Material
 The [Flamingo Advanced](material-type-advanced) material contains a complete set of properties for a Flamingo Material.
-If none of these simple materials will work, use the [Flamingo Advanced](material-type-advanced) Material to create a material and have the greatest flexibility in creating materials.
+If none of these simple materials work, use the [Flamingo Advanced](material-type-advanced) Material to create a material and have the greatest flexibility in creating materials.